 (4) Equity Interest Pledge Agreement.
 Under the Equity Interest Pledge Agreement dated September 6, 2018 among Puyi Bohui, the principal shareholder of Puyi Bohui Mr. Yu Haifeng and WFOE, Mr. Yu Haifeng agreed to pledge all of his equity interest in Puyi Bohui in favor of WFOE to secure the performance of Puyi Bohui's obligations under the Exclusive Technical and Consulting Services Agreement and any such agreements to be entered into in the future.
-Under the terms of this Agreement, in the event that Puyi Bohui or its shareholders breach their respective contractual obligations under the Exclusive Technical and Consulting Services Agreement and any such agreements to, the right to collect dividends generated from the pledged equity interests.
+Under the terms of this Agreement, in the event that Puyi Bohui or its shareholders breach their respective contractual obligations under the Exclusive Technical and Consulting Services Agreement and any such agreements to the entered into in the future.
+Under the terms of this Agreement, WFOE, as pledgee, will be entitled to certain rights, including, but not limited to, the right to collect dividends generated from the pledged equity interests.
 Mr. Yu Haifeng also agreed that upon occurrence of any event of default, as set forth in the Equity Interest Pledge Agreement, WFOE is entitled to dispose of the pledged equity interest in accordance with applicable PRC laws.
 Mr. Yu Haifeng agreed not to transfer, sell, pledge, dispose of or otherwise create any encumbrance on his equity interests in Puyi Bohui without the prior written consent of WFOE.
 The Pledge became effective on such date when the pledge of the Equity Interest contemplated herein is registered with relevant administration for industry and commerce (the "AIC") and will remain effective until all payments due under the Exclusive Option Agreement entered into among the parties to this Agreement.